Don Valley Parkway: North to Highway 401

+Traffic cameras

 The entire length of the parkway uses the RESCU Traffic Management System, which was installed in 1994.

 Like the similar COMPASS system on provincial freeways, RESCU combines in-pavement sensors with traffic cameras and changeable message signs (6 fixed and 10 portable) to alert drivers of accidents, traffic conditions and upcoming closures.
 The system is used as a means of managing traffic flow along the parkway.
 The message signs also frequently display non-urgent messages to motorists, such as notices for future construction, safety messages and smog alerts.

 The RESCU Traffic Cameras are located at regular intervals along the parkway.
 The cameras, which are operated by the City of Toronto, can be viewed on television and online.
 The cameras are located on poles and are fixed in direction.
 There are 16 camera locations on the parkway.
 Most have one camera for northbound and one for southbound traffic.
 RESCU operators monitor the cameras for emergency purposes; local radio and television media use the service for traffic reports.